-Tablet reviews indicate that two elements in particular separate a good tablet from a mediocre one: the processing speed and the screen.
-Tablet reviews note that the CPU does more to affect performance than any other single component.
+Android tablet reviews indicate that two elements in particular separate a good tablet from a mediocre one: the processing speed and the screen.
+Reviews note that the CPU does more to affect performance than any other single component.

-Among the tablets we researched, the Nook HD boasts the highest resolution at 1440x900, and reviewers are nuts for the display.
+Among the tablets we researched, the new Nexus 7 boasts by far the highest resolution, at 1920x1200 -- good enough for 1080p HD video.
+At Ars Technica, closeup images show how sharply the tablet renders text relative to a certain pricey competitor, as well as its 1280x800 predecessor.
+Reviewers also pay tribute to the 1440x900 display on the Nook HD.
 An expert from Slashgear says video looks "awesome" on this tablet screen and goes on to commend the all-around vibrant and crisp display and wider-than-average viewing angles.
-A review by CNET flatly declares that the tablet screen on the Nook HD is the sharpest of any 7-inch model and delivers excellent clarity for both text and HD movies.
-The 1280x800 tablet screen resolution on the Nexus 7 wins praise in reviews for very good color reproduction and text rendering; at Engadget, tribute is paid to the tablet screen's brightness, excellent contrast, and wide viewing angles.
+A review by CNET declares that the Nook HD delivers excellent clarity for both text and HD movies.

-The Samsung Galaxy Tab 2 7.0, the Kindle Fire, and the Acer Iconia A110 all feature a resolution of 1024x600.
-A reviewer at Laptop Magazine says the tablet screen on the Galaxy Tab shows nice contrast in video but displays some fuzziness around text.
+The Samsung Galaxy Tab 2 7.0, Kindle Fire, and Acer Iconia A110 all feature a resolution of 1024x600.
+An Android tablet review at Laptop Magazine says the screen on the Galaxy Tab shows nice contrast in video but displays some fuzziness around text.
 A CNET review concludes that the Kindle Fire's display is OK but bested by both the Nexus 7 and Kindle Fire HD (no surprise, there).
 At PC Mag, an expert pans the Acer Iconia A110 tablet screen for its muted colors and poor viewing angles.
 The display also fails to impress a reviewer at Computer Shopper who notes that it lacks the clarity and detail of competing, higher resolution tablet screens.

 In reviews of the Coby Kyros MID9742 by PC Mag and Computer Shopper, experts complain about the tablet screen's 4:3 aspect ratio.
 Most tablet screens use the familiar wide 16:9 aspect ratio, which is ideal for widescreen video such as HD movies.
 The 4:3 aspect ratio on the Coby Kyros MID9742 means you'll see space-wasting sidebars on the top and bottom of the screen while watching widescreen video.
 Reviewers are also lukewarm about the display's 1024x768 resolution.